Jonhops1595/horse_racing_study/README.md

  More in depth progress on an item by item basis is tracked on the [Project Board](https://github.com/users/Jonhops1595/projects/2/views/1)

+ An [Initial Project Plan](Initial_Project_Plan.pdf) was also created at the start of Fall 2022 which contains a high level overview of the end-to-end workflow of the project.

 ## SubSections
   - [Domain Learning](Horse_Racing_Domain_Learning/README_Domain.md) contains all the information used to learn more about horseracing, handicapping, and how to read PP/Result cards.